gettypubs/keepitmoving/content/keynotes/1-Bek.md

 ## Otto Piene

-{{< q-figure-group id="1.6" >}}

-{{< q-figure id="1.7" class="float-right" >}}

 In the late 1960s, with the abundance of off-the-shelf technology available to artists, kinetic and Op Art evolved from artisanal to industrial fabrication, bringing issues of obsolescence to the forefront of conservation.
 Otto Piene (1928–2014), a founding member of the group ZERO, established in 1958, epitomized the group’s approach to art making.
 ZERO questioned the role of the artist’s hand and placed greater importance on materials and the interaction of the artwork with light and space.

+{{< q-figure id="1.6" >}}

+{{< q-figure id="1.7" class="float-right" >}}

 Piene’s *Neon Medusa* of 1969 ([figs. 1.6](#1.6), [1.7](#1.7)) consists of a chromed sphere on a stem and base.
 Four hundred and forty-nine adjustable, chromed gooseneck lamps are attached to the sphere, each fitted with an orange glow lamp.
 The goosenecks allow the individual positioning of each lamp around the sphere.
 Piene specifically designed the body of the work for orange glow lamps—an early version of neon lights—which have bulbs filled with neon gas that produces an orange light.
 The light pattern of the sphere is programmed to run from a chrome controller box, attached to the sculpture with an electric cable ([fig. 1.8](#1.8))